-Your job search is starting to pay off, and you scored an interview.
+You received word that you landed a job interview.
 As you prepare for inquiries related to your skills and experience, you realize you’re comfortable answering those questions.
 But you’re not so sure about behavioural interview questions.
-Here’s what to do.
+Here’s how to set yourself up for success.

 What are behavioural interview questions?
-They are the unpredictable queries that employers ask during job interviews.
-They help hiring managers take a deeper dive and find out more about how you think and what you’ve done — or would do — in certain circumstances.
+They are questions that employers ask to find out more about how you think and what you’ve done — or would do — in certain circumstances.

-Some questions will require you to recall a situation you’ve likely experienced.
-Prior to your interview, think of different circumstances you’ve encountered on the job where you took a specific action, and make a list of them.
-That way the memories can be top of mind when you need them.
+Some behavioural interview questions will require you to recall a difficult situation you’ve experienced on the job.
+Prior to your job interview, think of several challenging circumstances you’ve encountered at work and make a list of actions you took to help remedy each issue.

 Let’s say the hiring manager asks you, “When you’ve strongly disagreed with members of your team, how did you communicate those feelings?”

-In all likelihood, you’ve had a disagreement with a coworker, so to answer this, find an example you can frame in a positive light.
-Perhaps the difference of opinion identified a problem you were able to solve or revealed an insight that led to improved productivity.
-Tell your story, but keep yourself from naming names or giving specifics that shouldn’t be shared outside the company.
+In all likelihood, you’ve had a disagreement with a manager or coworker, so to answer this question, find an example you can frame in a positive light.
+Perhaps the difference of opinion identified a problem you were able to solve or revealed an insight that led to greater efficiency.
+Share your thought process and explain how you tactfully communicated your concerns and feelings, but keep the focus on the positive outcome.

-Hiring managers want to learn about your real-life work experiences, but they’re also looking for how those experiences will predict how you’ll behave in the future.
+Hiring managers want to learn about your real-life work experiences because they’re looking for clues about how you’ll behave in the future.

-A typical question would be something like this, “Tell me about a time when you set a goal and met your objectives.”
+Another typical behavioural interview question would be something like, “Tell me about a time when you set an ambitious goal at work and met your objective.”

 On the other side, you might get this behavioural interview question: “Can you describe a time when you failed to achieve a goal?”

 Nobody is perfect, and this is an opportunity for you to describe a mistake that you made on the job that may have taught you a lesson.
-Rather than mentioning a huge failure, highlight a challenging event where things didn’t go as planned, and you weren’t completely successful.
-The main part of your answer will be what you would have done in hindsight — or what you’ll do going forward as a result.
+Rather than mentioning a major weakness, highlight a challenging event where things didn’t go as planned, and you weren’t completely successful.
+The primary part of your answer will be what you would have done in hindsight — or what you’ll do going forward as a result of the lesson learned.

 Some other common behavioural interview questions include: